 First Ballot Hall of Famer

 A First Ballot Hall of Famer is a player who is elected to the Hall of Fame on their first appearance on the ballot.
 The term has become known as a way to symbolize certain Hall of Famers and active players as above the rest.
 As for voting patterns, the movement for first ballot Hall of Famers did not really begin until the late 1980s.
-From 1989 - 1995 there was at least one first ballot Hall of Famer every year.
+From 1989 to 1995 there was at least one first ballot Hall of Famer every year.
 Many of the highest voting percentages have come to firs ballot players.

 Just as noticeable are the players who are not on the list.
 Joe DiMaggio, Jimmie Foxx, Yogi Berra, Whitey Ford, Cy Young, Tris Speaker, Nap Lajoie, Mel Ott, Eddie Mathews, Roy Campanella and Harmon Killebrew all had to wait until at least their second ballot to be elected.